umccr/shallow_qc/Contamination.md

 ## Building homozygous SNP set

-If we select variants that predominantly appear as homozygous in the population, evenly distributed between HOM REF and HOM ALT, then any non-homozugous call will inidicate contamination.
-We prepare a gnomad file with such SNPs:
+If we select variants that predominantly appear as homozygous in the population, evenly distributed between HOM REF and HOM ALT, then any non-homozygous call will indicate contamination.
+We prepare a `gnomad` file with such SNPs:

-We have bcbio gnomad file:
+We have the bcbio `gnomad` file:

 ```
 bcftools view -H /data/cephfs/punim0010/local/development/bcbio/genomes/Hsapiens/GRCh37/variation/gnomad_genome.vcf.gz | wc